 * Some film actors have switched more fully into audio production, not just as part time projects between films.
 (Stacy Keach, Alan Cumming, etc.)

 * Some novelists are bypassing print and writing directly for audio.
-(David Hewson, Orson Scott Card.
-My own novels Awakening Storm and Fame Island were first produced as audiobooks.)
+(David Hewson, Orson Scott Card.)

 * Since Amazon owns Audible, there has been a crossover technology where the ebook and audiobook can be read (or heard) alternately.
 You pick up on one device where you left off on the other.